Ovarian Cancer Surgery

 Ovarian cancer surgery at Moffitt Cancer Center

 At Moffitt Cancer Center, we take a unique, multispecialty approach to treating ovarian cancer.
 In doing so, we provide each patient with the benefit of multiple expert opinions in a single location.
 Before recommending ovarian cancer surgery for a patient, our talented tumor board of experts thoroughly reviews all aspects of the patient’s case.
-To ensure the best possible treatment, each patient’s individualized plan is developed based on input from this group of wide-ranging specialists, which includes medical oncologists, pathologists, plastic surgeons, radiologists, radiation oncologists, reproductive endocrinologists and supportive care providers.
+To ensure the best possible treatment, each patient’s individualized plan is developed based on input from this group of wide-ranging specialists, which includes ovarian cancer surgeons, medical oncologists, pathologists, plastic surgeons, radiologists, radiation oncologists, reproductive endocrinologists and supportive care providers.

 - Unilateral salpingo-oophorectomy – Surgical removal of one ovary and one fallopian tube